 The D215a starts in Saint Michel de Maurienne and passes over the Col du Télégraphe to drop into the ski resort of Valloire and then takes the D902 south to reach the pass at 2,645 metres above sea level .
 The Col du Télégraphe alone is 11.8km at 7.3% and the Galibier from Valloire is 18.1km at 6.1%.
 In total the route is 34.9km with an average gradient of 5.5%, a figure distorted by the descent in the middle.

 The wide Maurienne valley is a busy place.
 Tourists come for the scenery and trucks come for the heavy industry.
-The Arc river is used to make electricity for energy intensive work like aluminium smelting and the valley is a strange place with its factories and plants surrounded by pristine nature.
-But to start climbing is to turn your back on all this.
-The climb starts steep with the slope biting at 15% is you take the inside line on an early hairpin bend.
+The Arc river is used to make electricity for energy-intensive work like aluminium smelting and the valley is a strange place with its factories and railyards surrounded by pristine nature.
+To start climbing is to turn your back on all this.
+The road starts steep with the slope biting at 15% if you take the inside line on an early hairpin bend.

 In time the buildings disappear and what felt like a dull place was comforting with its shops and cafés.
 The road heads up a wide valley with pastures and peaks all around and it gets increasingly barren although mankind’s imprint is obvious with the road, a few cars and convoys of motorbikes roaring past.
 The gradient is consistent but the road’s straight line makes progress slow, there’s little to aim for as the road ramps up in a straight line beyond your bars.
 But be careful what you wish for as the road approaches Plan Lachat, a collection of buildings and a bridge where the road bends to the right and climbs up.
 If the road didn’t look steep before, now you see it climbing diagonally up the mountain to the right.